 On a resume, an applicant writes a brief description of what they’ve achieved in another job, along with their responsibilities, by writing:

-Is that setting you mind racing with excitement to work with this person?
+Is that setting your mind racing with excitement to work with this person?

 Looking at these lines above, a recruiting manager has no idea if the person has actually done well with all these responsibilities.

-Here’s the exact same information, but optimized to include powerful action verbs for a resume:
+Here’s the same information, but optimized to include powerful action verbs for a resume:

 Think like a recruiter for a moment: which person would you want to hire?